Trees

 - Now our

-tree node - We recursively call our function with the left child being everything to the left of the
+nodeis set to thismidtree node - We recursively call our function with the left child being everything to the left of the

-node- and the right being everything to the right of the
+midnode- and the right being everything to the right of the

-, to not include it
+mid, starting at 1 node aftermid, to not include it

 - and the right being everything to the right of the